Jane, Missouri: Geography

-Jane is in southern McDonald County on Missouri Route 90 at its intersection with U.S. Route 71.
-The original settlement is approximately one mile east on an older alignment of US 71.
+Jane is in southern McDonald County on Missouri Route 90 at its intersection with US 71.
+The original settlement is approximately 1 mi east on an older alignment of US 71.

 According to the U.S. Census Bureau, the village of Jane has an area of 2.98 sqmi, all land.
 The village is drained by tributaries of Little Sugar Creek, which flows northwest to form the Elk River at Pineville.